-A. Theme, Vision, and Goals
+B. Theme, Vision, and Goals

+Understanding biodiversity is key for conservation, agriculture, and communicating with the public.
+American graduate education programs do an excellent job training students for academic careers in biodiversity, but training students for careers in non-governmental organizations (NGOs), government agencies, and business remains low priority, often explicitly seen as merely an “alternate” to the normal path.
+The US clearly has an adequate (in terms of numbers, though not diversity) supply of students going to academic jobs [x], but we need a stream of well-trained students going into jobs outside academia, where they can also have immediate real world impact in a different way than is possible in many academic positions This project seeks to train biodiversity scientists for careers outside academia.

+Vision

-This NRT proposal seeks to train scientists for both academic and non-academic careers in the field of biodiversity.
-We will focus on “alternate academic” paths, capitalize on the academic expertise at the University of Tennessee, Knoxville (UT), and engage with local and national partners.
-The goal is to generate the knowledge needed to effectively face today’s societal and scientific grand challenges.
+We will capitalize on the academic expertise at the University of Tennessee, Knoxville (UT) and engage with local and national partners to provide real-world experience to students through internships.
+The goal is to generate a culture change, which will generate biodiversity experts who will effectively face today’s societal and scientific grand challenges.

+Goals

+Our project has two main goals:

+Create a workforce to fill the need for biodiversity expertise in the US.

+Create a prototype for institutional culture change toward non-academic career paths.

+Understanding the Need

 Human health, food security, resource conservation and management, and recreation all rely on knowledge of biodiversity.
 At their intersection, many of the ecosystem services that society deems important — increased agricultural and natural resource production, water quality and fresh water abundance, and disease control (Rodriguez et al. 2006) — are directly correlated with biodiversity in both agricultural (Wagg et al. 2014) and natural (Gamfeldt et al. 2013) systems.
 Assessing and conserving biodiversity, especially in our current era of anthropogenic change, will require biologists trained in a wide array of skills (Tewksbury et al. 2014) that are normally not integrated in single training programs.

+While academia will always remain an important career path, especially for the creation and dissemination of new knowledge, it is increasingly being recognized by students as having some downsides as a career path.
+It often involves great financial uncertainty until people enter their late twenties or early thirties, and generally requires a willingness to move away from one’s community for increasingly elusive employment.
+Graduate programs are paying increasing amounts of attention to this, and may now include a few seminar speakers from outside academia, a discussion group on alternative careers, or similar small scale programs.

+[Add text.
+Re need for synergy/weakness into paragraph below]

 Typical training often produces (1) researchers with deep taxonomic and evolutionary knowledge of one group but little training in how to broadly apply general biological principles, or (2) workers trained in applied details without sufficient depth of knowledge of evolutionary or ecological contexts.
 Further, traditionally narrow training paths yield graduates who lack skills in the latest technology revolutionizing their fields.
-Such skills include next-generation sequencing abilities allowing detection of organisms from wisps of DNA in a stream or the ability to sequence entire viral genomes in a day, drones allowing remote sensing of biodiversity data, and geographic information systems allowing precise mapping and correlation of abiotic factors with responses of organisms.
+Such skills include next-generation sequencing abilities allowing detection of organisms from wisps of DNA in a stream or sequencing entire viral genomes in a day, drones allowing remote sensing of biodiversity data, and geographic information systems allowing precise mapping and correlation of abiotic factors with responses of organisms.
 Moreover, potential leaders require training in skills such as project management.

+In addition to published work on key needs (Tewksbury et al. 2014), we have surveyed potential employers for biodiversity STEM graduates for needed skills.
+Repeatedly, they indicated that knowledge of geographic information system software, experimental design, technical writing skills, and detailed expertise in one or more taxonomic groups was key.